haroldadmin/NetworkResponseAdapter/README.md

-## Coroutines Network Response Adapter
+## Coroutines Network Response Call Adapter for Retrofit

 This library provides a Retrofit call adapter for wrapping your API responses in a `NetworkResponse` class using Coroutines.